 This extremely popular 2.5 hours guided boat tour takes you out into the archipelago aboard either the M/S Östanå I, built 1906, or S/S Stockholm, built 1931.

-Another option is this Royal Canal Sightseeing Tour that takes you through some of Stockholm’s most well-known places along the Djurgarden canal.
-Tickets are 233 SEK ($25) per adult.
+Another option is this Royal Canal Sightseeing Tour which takes you through some of Stockholm’s most well-known places along the Djurgarden canal.

 4) Save Money With a Tourist Pass